telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/bind-chart-to-range.md

 # Bind Charts to Sheet Data

-The example below demonstrates how to extract spreadsheet data and populate a chart.
+The example below demonstrates how to extract Spreadsheet data and populate a Kendo UI Chart.

-The chart will be updated on sheet [on change](/api/javascript/spreadsheet/sheet#events-change).
+The chart will be updated on sheet [on `change`](/api/javascript/spreadsheet/sheet#events-change).

 ###### Example